pombredanne/gsoc-2/README.md

 ### <a name="pe"></a>Windows PE File Support

-Currently, `pwntools` and `binjitsu` have a lot of helper utilities for loading, parsing, and extracting information from Linux ELF files.
+Currently, `pwntools` has a lot of helper utilities for loading, parsing, and extracting information from Linux ELF files.
 However, the same level of support is not present for Windows PE files.